Zettalogue

 Zettalogue begins with "The Rise of the Lizard People," a lively, free-spirited piece with a playful demeanor and a powerful delivery.
 "Drone Yer Sorrows" again demonstrates Neame's lightning-fast fingers on the piano keyboard while the other three band members add their own swirling touches and musical magic.
 The title track is a high-energy exploration that gives all four artists their own moments in the spotlight.
 "Pala" slows the tempo considerably to a more soulful ballad style.
 Don't get me wrong - there are still plenty of musical fireworks, especially near the end! "Être sur le Train de Gravy" adds an element of funk to the mix and gives it a very impressive groove.
 "Personent Hodie" is based on a Medieval Christmas carol that Neame used to sing in choirs in his youth.
 I don't hear too much of a singable melody in this arrangement, but those familiar with the carol will undoubtedly be able to pick it out.
 Very lively and free, it's an always-interesting reworking of the carol.
 "The Trouble With Faith" begins with an extended piano solo that is slow and thoughtful with some sparkling runs on the piano keyboard before the other three musicians enter.
 Much slower and more minimal, the bass takes the spotlight for part of the piece which then becomes something of a dialogue between the bass and piano.
 Very soulful and calming from start to finish, this is my favorite track on the album!

-Zettalogue will be released on October 25, 2024.
-It is available now to pre-order on Amazon (download, CD, streaming), and Apple Music/iTunes.
-It will also be available from many streaming platforms including Pandora and Spotify.
-More links will be added as they become available.
+Zettalogue is on Amazon (download, CD, streaming), and Apple Music/iTunes as well as many streaming platforms including Pandora and Spotify.
 Check it out!

 October 21, 2024